microsoft/playwright/docs/src/test-api/class-testconfig.md

 Timeout for each test in milliseconds.
 Defaults to 30 seconds.

 This is a base timeout for all tests.
 In addition, each test can configure its own timeout with [`method: Test.setTimeout`].
+Learn more about [various timeouts](./test-timeouts.md).

 ```js js-flavor=js
 // playwright.config.js